ThrowTheSwitch/Ceedling/plugins/report_tests_log_factory/README.md

     - UNITY_INCLUDE_EXEC_TIME
 ```

 _Note:_ Most test cases are quite short, and most computers are quite fast.
 As such, test case execution time is often reported as 0 milliseconds as the CPU execution time for a test case typically remains in the microseconds range.
+Unity would require special rigging that is inconsistently available across platforms to measure test case durations in the microsecond range.

 [Unity]: https://github.com/ThrowTheSwitch/Unity